NuGet/docs.microsoft.com-nuget/docs/release-notes/NuGet-5.8.md

 * Suppress No-Op Restore messages in Visual Studio - [#6384](https://github.com/NuGet/Home/issues/6384)

 **Bugs:**

+* NuGet Package Manager UI for Solution is slow because restore is run for every project instead of after all projects are updated - [#6010](https://github.com/NuGet/Home/issues/6010)

 * OutputWindowTextWriter constructor should not be called on background thread - [#9764](https://github.com/NuGet/Home/issues/9764)